AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## July 2020 {#july-2020}

+The [Release Notes](../../rn/using/latest-release.md) have been reorganized.
+An [overview page](../../rn/using/latest-release.md) has been added with information on build statuses, upgrade process, recommendations and important links.
+A dedicated page for [Gold Standard releases](../../rn/using/gold-standard.md) has also been added and the [Compatibility matrix](../../rn/using/compatibility-matrix.md) has been integrated.

 A new section has been added with guidelines related to Campaign Classic monitoring.
 [Read more](../../production/using/monitoring-guidelines.md)

 The Privacy and Consent section has been enhanced with more detailed information and useful links.
 [Read more](../../platform/using/privacy-and-recommendations.md).